-You will be able to pursue a career path in the media industries, film and television industry, IT, journalism, project management, specialisted film schools,, advertising, marketing, further study, research and teaching.
+You will be able to pursue a career path in the media industries, film and television industry, IT, journalism, project management, specialised film schools, advertising, marketing, further study, teaching (further training required) and research.

 Whether you want a career in the film-related industries or wish to enjoy the benefits of a good education in a subject that interests you, a degree in Film Studies will serve you well because we help you develop key transferable skills essential to employers, including the ability to think critically and creatively, to work in groups, to present your ideas clearly and to use IT.

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

 Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 - Sandwich Year – you may have the opportunity to apply to complete a sandwich year placement as part of your programme (usually the third year of a four year degree) and gain highly relevant work experience;

 - Study Abroad – you may have the opportunity to apply to spend an additional year (usually the third year of a four year degree) studying or working abroad;